Skip to content

 Discover the five best defensive stocks on the FTSE 100 to watch, based on highest market cap.

 Defensive stocks are companies whose underlying business is expected to generate reliable revenue and profits regardless of the wider economic environment.
-This could be because they hold a dominant market position, hold a reputation for value for money, or even simply provide the bare necessities.
+This could be because they hold a dominant market position, have a reputation for value for money, or even simply provide the bare necessities.

 Accordingly, they are usually blue-chip companies benefitting from inelasticity of demand, making them ‘safe havens.’
 In other words, if they raise prices to match inflation, consumers will continue to buy the products regardless.